 Please note that to be entitled to the profits, each partner must partake in the share capital with at least one share.

-Designate the management and partner
+Designate the management and partners

 When you form a limited liability company, you can be solitary or with others.
 Hence, it is important to designate each person’s role to solidify a flawless organization.
 All partners must fulfill management functions, and make decisions on all matters that are not the general assembly’s responsibility.